 - Other department-specific criteria relevant to decision making

-The program will also provide $20,000 per year in recruitment funds for departments to bring top students to campus for recruitment visits early in the Fall recruitment cycle.
-Funding requests open October 1.
+The program may also provide $20,000 per year in recruitment funds for departments to bring top students to campus for recruitment visits early in the Fall recruitment cycle.
+Funding requests open November 1.

 Funding may be used for transportation, lodging, and other expenses associated with the recruitment visit.
 Departments/units may request recruitment travel funds as targeted fellowship-eligible candidates are identified or admitted to NAU.
 Prospective students must have applied to an eligible Ph.D. program before the program submits a travel request.
 Travel requests should be submitted via email by the graduate coordinator or department chair.